 In order to take advantage of having a credit card without falling into the potential pitfalls these cards bring, it is important to use your credit card wisely.
 It is also important to look for credit cards that offer low interest rates.

 Although a low interest rate will not necessarily prevent you from spending too much money, having a low interest rate can keep your debt at a manageable level if you carry a balance from one month to another.
 In fact, there are even ways you can use a low-interest credit card to help you get out of debt altogether.

 To gain an understanding of how a low-interest credit card works, it is important that you understand interest and how it works.

 When you sign up for a credit card, you’re approved to borrow a certain amount of money with that card.
 Then, when you make a purchase on a credit card, that amount gets withdrawn from your credit limit.
-A credit card statement will then show you the amount you have used and the amount of credit you have left.
+A credit card statement then shows you the amount you have used and the amount of credit you have left.

 The amount you have used is considered your credit debt balance.
 Each month, a certain amount of interest will be added to your statement, if you don’t pay off your credit debt balance before its due date for that month.